History of El Salvador in Timeline

 In September 2018, former president Saca was sentenced to 10 years in prison after pleading guilty to diverting more than US$300 million in state funds.

-Óscar Romero, the first Salvadoran saint, was canonized by Pope Francis on 14 October 2018.
+On 14 October 2018, Óscar Romero, the first Salvadoran saint, was canonized by Pope Francis.

 2018: Forest Landscape Integrity Index

-In 2018, El Salvador transitioned to digital transmission of TV/radio networks with the adaptation of the ISDB-T standard.
+In 2018, El Salvador transitioned to digital transmission of TV/radio networks, adapting the ISDB-T standard.

-In February 2019 presidential election, Nayib Bukele won.
+In February 2019 presidential election, Nayib Bukele won representing GANA.

-June 2019: Bukele Takes Office, Homicide Rate Drops
+June 2019: Bukele Becomes President and Homicide Rate Drops

-Since Bukele became president in June 2019, the homicide rate in El Salvador dropped by as much as 60 percent.
+Since Bukele became president in June 2019, the homicide rate in El Salvador had dropped significantly.

 In 2019, El Salvador experienced a sharp decline in murder rate with a new conservative government in power.